 Access to healthcare is very much limited for street connected children and elderly individuals.
-There is no real opportunity for the street connected children and elderly people to develop an ongoing relationship with a healthcare provider since they are highly mobile and health is a lower priority as they struggle to meet their daily demands for food and shelter also due to poverty, ignorance, lack of coordinated healthcare services and lack of the supervision of responsible adults, most of them do not seek necessary medical attention at right time.
+There is no real opportunity for these underserved group to develop an ongoing relationship with a healthcare provider since they are highly mobile and health is a lower priority as they struggle to meet their daily demands for food and shelter also due to poverty, ignorance, lack of coordinated healthcare services and lack of the supervision of responsible adults, most of them do not seek necessary medical attention at right time.